MicrosoftDX/DeviceSilhouette/Documentation/test.md

 Make sure the StatemanagmentService is running locally in port 80.

 In Visual Studio, open Test Explorer.
-If you can't find it open it from the Test menue: Test\Windows\Test explorer.
+If you can't find it open it from the Test menu: Test\Windows\Test explorer.
 There you will see a list of the existing test, to run or debug a test right click the test and run it.

 ![test](images/test.PNG)